 Raft the New River Dries

 The New River Dries is the elusive downstream section of the New River Gorge that even many avid boaters have never had the chance to paddle.
 With stunning scenery and exciting whitewater, this section of the river has been largely unboatable due to a diversion dam.
 But as of 2019, recreational releases make it possible for more people to experience this hidden gem.
-Book your 2020 trip now.

-Train on the trails…and run the New River Gorge Rim to Rim Race
+Train on the Trails and Run the New River Gorge Rim to Rim Race

 With everything from steep trails down into the heart of the Gorge to long meandering paths, the New River Gorge is the perfect place to develop a running routine.
 And the New River Gorge Rim to Rim Race is the perfect motivation to get you running.
 This steep, 10K road race takes you from one side of the Gorge to the other, crossing the New River at the Tunney Hunsaker Bridge.
 The views, and hills, will be hard to beat.